 You can verify any California license for free at breeze.ca.gov.
 Type in the therapist's name and it shows whether the license is active, when it expires, and if there has been any disciplinary action.
 Takes about 30 seconds.
 Worth doing.

 We're both licensed MFTs in California, and you can look us up there too.
+A license in good standing with no disciplinary history is the baseline, everything else is a bonus.
+The lookup also shows any disciplinary action on file, which most people never think to check.
 More about how we work is on our therapy overview page.

 What to look for on a therapist's profile

 Not every therapist works with every issue.
 Someone who lists "anxiety, OCD, trauma, depression, couples, grief, life transitions, and relationship issues" on their profile likely doesn't have deep experience in any of them.
+A long specialty list is a red flag.
 Someone who lists two or four areas is more likely to have real depth there.

 Also check whether they offer telehealth.
 If you're in California, the state allows licensed therapists to see clients over secure video.
 Filter for it upfront so it's not an afterthought.